diarisdiakite/my-account/README.md

 The key features of the application are:

-- Create, Read and Delete expenses and categories
+- Create, Read and Delete items and subitems
-- Authentication with Devise
-- Authorization rules for users

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->
 ## 🚀 Live demo <a name="live-demo"></a>

-Please watch the presentation video at this [link](https://www.loom.com/share/678be0ed9a374054bc2f6ba576425e89)

-You can follow this [link](https://my-account-pf88.onrender.com/) to have a demo of my_account_app.
+coming soon

 <!-- GETTING STARTED -->